fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 default injection template.

-Care should be taken when customizing these settings, as this allows complete customization of the resulting Pod, including making changes that cause the sidecar container to not function properly.
+Care should be taken when customizing these settings, as this allows complete customization of the resulting Pod, including making changes that may affect the sidecar container's functionality

 For example, the following configuration customizes a variety of settings, including setting the CPU requests, adding a volume mount, and modifying